victorhqc/electronjs-with-rust-performance/README.md

 let's not forget that Rust is the
 [most loved language for 5th year in a row](https://insights.stackoverflow.com/survey/2020#most-loved-dreaded-and-wanted).

+## About the data

+The data is about 300MB of league of legends data (in a SQLite DB), which was gotten originally from [kaggle](https://www.kaggle.com/paololol/league-of-legends-ranked-matches) but the data used here is a bit modified to adapt it into SQLite, but the information itself should be the exact same.

+And _why league of legends?_ you may ask.
+Well, I like the game, and might as well find some interesting statistics now that I'm doing this (⌐■_■)

 ## Repository structure

 Note: **bold** items are the applications (which is the part that this projects measures).
 And the